mwidjaja1/3pfl/README.md

 ## 1. Be friendly to our team ❤️

-- You will be demoted or booted if 3+ active captains determined that you attacked another teammate.
-This includes bullying, harassment, cursing, misleading, or rudeness towards another teammate, _even if the other side was at fault too_.
-- You will be asked to stop if 3+ active captains determined you did something that wasn't appropriate or beneficial for our community.
-This includes abusing your team role, disobeying a captain, or doing something which was illegal, NSFW, or discriminatory.
-We are more strict on the in-game chat, to comply with Noodlecake's TOS.
-If you continue after we asked you to stop, you will be demoted or booted.
+We are trying to create a friendly + active team environment.
+To that end, all teammates -- regardless of level even up to Captain -- are expected to:

+- **Be respectful and to all teammates even if the other side was at fault too**.
+Examples of violations include bullying, harassment, lying, griefing, vulgarity, or rudeness that's targeted to a teammate.
+- **Support our family friendly community**.
+Examples of violations include abusing your team role, making discriminatory statements, being egregiously not family friendly, or egregious spam.
+- **Not break any laws or Noodlecake's Terms of Service**

+In most cases, when a rule violation is identified, the captains will privately discuss this matter.
+They will decide if a warning, demotion, and/or booting is appropriate based on the certainty, severity, frequency, and location of the issue at hand.
+A verdict can be reached once 3 co-captains/captains explicitly agrees, so long as there isn't more co-captains/captains explicitly disagreeing.

+In an emergency situation where a player could cause genuine danger to the team or a teammate if left unchecked, any captain or co-captain can take action immediately without getting approval.
+Examples of these violations include illegal activity, actual threats to one's safety, attempting to destroy the team, etc.

-You can report any issues by [DM'ing a captain on Discord](https://discord.gg/RGzcnXfWhv) or by submitting a report on our [Homepage](https://linktr.ee/3pfl).
+If you want to report a team member for violating these rules, try to take evidence if possible and let us know by [DM'ing a captain on Discord](https://discord.gg/RGzcnXfWhv) or by submitting a report on our [Homepage](https://linktr.ee/3pfl).

  ## 2. Promotions Guidelines 📈
 Once a week (on a randomly selected day) we will promote eligible players by +1 Tier.
 Promotions are done to encourage activity & appropriate behaviors.
 Players are eligible for promotion if they fulfill ALL of these: